dcappellin/pixelfed-python-api/README.rst

 Pixelfed Python API
 ===================
-A limited Python library for Pixelfed.
+A limited Python library for Pixelfed (https://pixelfed.org).
 Only few methods are implemented.

 Authentication
 ==============
 You need a token from a Pixelfed instance.
 Navigate to /settings/applications on the Pixelfed instance and generate a new Personal Access Tokens.
 Use that token for authentication.
-The token must be available in environment variable PIXELFED_API_TOKEN.
+The token must be available in the environment variable PIXELFED_API_TOKEN.

 Pixelfed Domain
 ===============
 The domain can be stored in the environment variable PIXELFED_DOMAIN_URI or passed as a parameter to the ``Pixelfed()`` constructor.

 Installing
 ===========